-Michael Tinker Tierney plays in three groups – acoustic rock band Tinkey Boys, Celtic band Reilly, and mash-up metal band Beatallica.
-Reilly just released a new album titled “Dusty Pool” while Beatallica’s recent record “The Devolver Album” dropped in November.
+Michael Tinker Tierney plays in three groups – acoustic rock band Tinker Boys, Celtic band Reilly, and mash-up metal band Beatallica.
+Reilly just released a new album titled “Durty Pool” while Beatallica’s recent record “The Devolver Album” dropped in November.

 ME: To start, how did you get involved with Wisconsin Music Ventures?

 MICHAEL: I found out about them through my girlfriend, because she was the one who actually discovered them online and said “hey, this looks like something that could be of interest.”
 I ended up meeting Allison, and it turns out that she knows one of my old buddies who I used to play in Beatallica with – Mike Brandenburg.
 It’s been about 15-16 months and that’s the short of it, really.

 ME: Right on!
 So I was looking at your page and I know that you do a wide range of covers in your bands.
 What does your original music look like?